Skip to main content

 With these criteria in mind, here are the 7 best second brain apps available today.

-1. Atlas : Best for AI-Powered Knowledge Management
+1. Atlas, Best for AI-Powered Knowledge Management

-Best for: People who want AI to do the heavy lifting of organization and retrieval
+Who it's for: People who want AI to do the heavy lifting of organization and retrieval

 Key strengths: